Generic name: potassium bicarbonate [ poe-TAS-ee-um-bye-KAR-bo-nate ]

 an ulcer or other problems with your stomach or intestines;

 Addison's disease (an adrenal gland disorder);

-- kidney disease;
+kidney disease; or

-How should I take Effer-K (potassium bicarbonate and potassium citrate)?
+How should I take Effer-K?

 What happens if I miss a dose?